d-khan/java/honors/doc-analysis.md

 The file with the preselected content is available [here](https://github.com/d-khan/java/blob/main/honors/song.txt)

-__Please note that your code should be able to analyze any text file__
+__Please note that your code should be able to analyze any text file.__

 ## What to submit?
 1. Draw a flowchart of your thought process.
 I found this [online flowchart website](http://www.draw.io) very useful.
 However, you can use any application of your choice.
 (2 marks)